 The Cowspiracy Farce

 Don't worry!
-Just because your teenager (or friend or family member) has watched the movie Cowspiracy: The Sustainability Secret and announced that s/he is now vegan is no reason to panic.
+Just because your teenager (or friend or family member) has watched the movie Cowspiracy: The Sustainability Secret and announced that s/he is now vegan there is no reason to panic.

 Because despite its sophisticated use of infographics, the movie's statistical assertions are not based on sound environmental science and Cowspiracy will be largely discredited by experts over time.